RockyAZ/Wizard_Battle/README.md

 Here is Warrior model on scene, so you can press F to active Ragdoll behavior and press G to turn it to static model

+For the time being multiplayer allows you only to open multiple copy of this game on your localhost PC and toy will see multiple player on your local server.

 This is a very early version of the demo scene of the future game, i just experimenting with different mechanics.